Proactive policing to hold perpetrators accountable and support victim-survivors

 - 17 Collaborate across services, sectors and workforces to ensure responses to women affected by domestic, family and sexual violence are coordinated, meet women’s needs, avoid women having to retell their story and promote their recovery.

 NSW Police Force operate a three-tiered, proactive perpetrator accountability model that reflects the different levels of risk posed by domestic and family violence offenders.
 The three tiers are:

-- Domestic Violence Suspected Target Management Plans (DV STMP) II
+- Domestic Violence Suspected Target Management Plans (DV STMP) II; and,

 - Domestic Violence High Risk Offender Teams (HROT).